-Pointers in C++ allow direct memory access, and modifying a pointer’s value also updates the original variable it references.
+Pointers in C++ allow direct memory access; modifying the value pointed to by a pointer also updates the original variable it references.

 Changing the Value Through a Pointer